respawn-app/FlowMVI/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/respawn-app/flowMVI/badge)](https://www.codefactor.io/repository/github/respawn-app/flowMVI)
 [![AndroidWeekly #556](https://androidweekly.net/issues/issue-556/badge)](https://androidweekly.net/issues/issue-556/)

-### This is Readme for FlowMVI 2.0, which is in alpha right now.
-Please go to the [V1 Docs](https://opensource.respawn.pro/FlowMVI/#/v1/) if you need to see the older version

 FlowMVI is a Kotlin Multiplatform MVI library based on coroutines that has a few main goals:

 1. Being simple to understand and use while staying powerful and flexible.